 The Effective Date of the Indemnification Addendum with respect to any Indemnification Participating Institution is the date on which the Indemnification Participating Institution’s Institutional Official/Signatory executes the Indemnification Addendum Joinder Agreement.

-2. Scope
+2. Scope of the Indemnification Addendum and Effect on Existing Indemnification Arrangements

-This Indemnification Addendum applies with respect to all Covered Activities in which two (or more) Indemnification Participating Institutions are involved as a Reviewing IRB/Reviewing IRB Institution and a Relying Institution under the Agreement, unless a more limited scope (i.e., application only to certain Covered Activities) is otherwise agreed by the relevant Indemnification Participating Institutions involved in the activity.
+This Indemnification Addendum applies with respect to all Covered Activities initiated by two (or more) Indemnification Participating Institutions as a Reviewing IRB/Reviewing IRB Institution or a Relying Institution under the Agreement after the Effective Date of the Indemnification Addendum, unless a more limited scope (i.e., application only to certain such Covered Activities) is otherwise agreed by the relevant Indemnification Participating Institutions involved in the activity.
+In cases where a more limited scope is agreed by the relevant Indemnification Participating Institutions, such institutions remain free to enter any other separate agreement providing for indemnification or similar arrangements for allocation of financial liability or responsibility resulting from participation in the Covered Activities that they agree are outside the scope of the Indemnification Addendum, as contemplated in Section 4.10 of the Agreement.
+Further, this Indemnification Addendum does not supersede any separate indemnification agreements or similar arrangements entered by Indemnification Participating Institutions with respect to Covered Activities initiated prior to the Effective Date of the Indemnification Addendum.

-3. Indemnification, Defense, and Insurance Obligations of Private Institutions (Applicable to Private Institutions Only)
+3. Indemnification and Defense Obligations of Private Institutions (Applicable to Private Institutions Only)

 3.1 Indemnification.
-Each Indemnification Participating Institution that is a Private Institution agrees to hold harmless, indemnify, and defend (“Indemnifying Party”) each other Indemnification Participating Institution with which it participates as either a Reviewing IRB/Reviewing IRB Institution or a Relying Institution in a Covered Activity, and such other Indemnification Participating Institution’s trustees, directors, officers, employees, agents, faculty, students, and IRB members (collectively, “Indemnified Parties”), from and against any and all damages, judgments, liabilities, costs, expenses (including, without limitation, reasonable attorney’s fees and expenses of litigation), or other losses incurred by or imposed upon any of the Indemnified Parties as a result of third-party claims, suits, demands, actions, or causes of action (“Losses”), but only to the extent such Losses are attributable to the Indemnifying Party’s, its IRB’s, or its trustees’, directors’, officers’, employees’, agents’, faculty’s, or students’ (i) negligence, recklessness, or willful misconduct in the performance of the Indemnifying Party’s obligations under the Agreement; (ii) breach of the Indemnifying Party’s obligations under the Agreement; or (iii) failure to comply with applicable law or regulation in the performance of the Indemnifying Party’s obligations under the Agreement.
+Each Indemnification Participating Institution that is a Private Institution agrees to hold harmless, indemnify, and defend (“Indemnifying Party”) each other Indemnification Participating Institution with which it participates as either a Reviewing IRB/Reviewing IRB Institution or a Relying Institution in a Covered Activity, and such other Indemnification Participating Institution’s trustees, directors, officers, Personnel, and IRB members (collectively, “Indemnified Parties”), from and against any and all damages, judgments, liabilities, costs, expenses (including, without limitation, reasonable attorney’s fees and expenses of litigation), or other losses incurred by or imposed upon any of the Indemnified Parties as a result of third-party claims, suits, demands, actions, or causes of action (“Losses”), but only to the extent such Losses are attributable to the Indemnifying Party’s, its IRB’s, or its trustees’, directors’, officers’, or Personnel’s (i) negligence (in act or omission), recklessness, or willful misconduct in the performance of the Indemnifying Party’s obligations under the Agreement; (ii) breach of the Indemnifying Party’s obligations under the Agreement; or (iii) failure to comply with applicable law or regulation in the performance of the Indemnifying Party’s obligations under the Agreement.